 The Staffbase employee app is distributed via a public app store.
 Employees are already used to this process due to having installed other apps on their device.
 The app store also ensures that the app is updated on a regular basis.
 (Read more in our comprehensive guide: An Internal Communications App—8 Key Points to Get Started.)

 7. How Does an App Fit My Intranet Strategy?

 An employee app can be viewed as a channel displaying the intranet.
 In such cases, the aforementioned CMS is therefore nothing more than the intranet itself.
 Most insurmountable challenges in this scenario result from information security and two related competing requirements.
 (Read more in our comprehensive guide: An Internal Communications App—8 Key Points to Get Started.)

 8. How Do I Get Management Support?

-If you'd like more information on how to digitize your employee communication, you might also like:
+If you'd like more information on how to mobilize your employee communication, you might also like: